SysKitTeam/docs-point/set-up-point-data-center/deployment/set-up-custom-domain-and-ssl-certificate.md

 ## Prerequisites

 * Syskit Point app deployed as App Service in Azure
-* Custom domain added to your Azure Active Directory
+* Custom domain added to your Entra ID
 * Access to your public DNS hosting provider
 * SSL certificate